|UPDATES||GUEST BOOK||MEMORIES||MORE PICTURES||OTHER LINKS||BIBLIOGRAPHY|

 The severity of a convict’s crime (as well as his/her skills) determined the type of penal servitude they were entered into.
 This was either in ‘government service’ or ‘as labour to a private land owner’.
 Rees was assigned to public works as part of a labour gang.
 In 1827 he was sentenced to 14 days on the chain gang for being drunk, and in 1830 was admonished for not reporting to the police on a return from Perth (not Perth, Western Australia, but Perth, Tasmania).

-In 1831 he applied to the local authorities for permission to marry Susannah Weavers, and did so on 27 October 1831 at St John’s church, Launceston, County Cornwall, Tasmania.
+In 1831 he applied to the local authorities for permission to marry Susannah Weavers, and did so on 27 October 1831 at St John’s church, Launceston, Tasmania.
 But the following year he absconded from the colony while employed and in 1836 appeared on the half-yearly return of Runaway Convicts.
-He did, however, manage to see his wife while on the run, because on 1 March of that year she gave birth to a daughter, Hannah Sarah, at Launceston.
-After seven years of freedom, Rees was finally captured in Sydney in 1839 and returned to the convict settlement at Port Arthur, Tasmania.
+He did, however, manage to see his wife while on the run, quite possibly because she accompanied him, and two children are recorded (Emma b.1834 and Susannah b.1835 both in NSW).
+Also in 1836 Thomas’s wife was back in Launceston, Tasmania, where on 1 March she gave birth to a daughter, Hannah Sarah.
+In 1839, after seven years of freedom, Thomas Rees was finally captured in Sydney NSW and returned to the convict settlement, this time at Port Arthur, Tasmania.

-In July 1841 he was granted a Ticket of Leave and on Christmas Eve that same year a second daughter, Mary Ann Eliza, was born in Hobart.
+In July 1841 he was granted a Ticket of Leave and on Christmas Eve that same year a second daughter, Mary Ann Eliza, was born in Hobart – likely to have been conceived in prison where Rees was allowed conjugal visits.
 A son Thomas James, born 3 September 1843, followed her.
 Twenty-four days later Rees was granted a conditional pardon.
 Another son was born 14 October 1845 but died soon after.
 On 26 January 1847 Rees’ pardon was extended to any country except Europe.
-They had another son, William Loftus, on 17 March 1847 and exactly one year later Aubrey Joseph was born.
-There then seems to have been a tragic accident: the deaths of both these infants being recorded in Sydney in 1850.
+They had another son, William Loftus, on 17 March 1847 and eighteen months later Aubrey Joseph was born, on 2 November 1848.
+There then seems to have been a tragic accident: the deaths of both these infants being recorded in Sydney NSW in 1850.

 *On the face of it, Thomas Rees appears to have led an adventurous and fairly colourful life in Australia.
 But he should not be thought of as a lovable and cheeky rogue who eventually made good.
 Had he been successful in setting fire to William Francis’s premises in Bishop’s Stortford, he may well have faced charges of multiple murders.